destrex271/destrex271/README.md

 <h3>Lets talk Business now 😎 </h3>

 - 👨🏽‍💻 I’m currently learning the Rust programming language.
-- 🌱 I'm Currently working on building an Interpreter by following the book Crafting Interpreters.
+- 🌱 I'm Currently learning about how to contribute to the Linux Kernel.
-- 🤝 I'm looking forward to implement some projects from the Project Based Learning repository.<!-- - 👀 I'm currently looking for . -->
+- 🤝 I'm looking forward to contribute to the linux kernel.<!-- - 👀 I'm currently looking for . -->
 - ⚡️ Well, I'm also a Music Producer 😎

 <!-- Tech Stacks -->